-Transit Wireless provides connectivity for the New York City subway system through a large fiber network that spans 4 boroughs and approximately 276 subway stations.
+Transit Wireless provides connectivity for the New York City subway through a large fiber network spanning 4 boroughs and 276 subway stations.

 - Country: United States Of America

 - Industry: Transportation

 As an industry leader in cellular, Wi-Fi, co-location facility and fiber network infrastructure design and development, Transit Wireless continuously delivers innovative solutions that expand and improve communications for public and private applications.

 Transit Wireless had heard about the reliability of the OmniSwitch 6855 and was satisfied that the switch’s passive cooling mechanism could withstand scorching temperatures.
 In addition, the company was convinced by the port density and aggregate throughput capabilities.

 New York City Subway offers free Transit Wireless Wi-Fi

 - OmniSwitch 6855 (now discontinued) - part of the OmniSwitch family